 If you’re struggling to articulate your personality or need to be pointed in the right direction, we can help.
 Here, you’ll find some of our best tips to identify and articulate your brand personality—with less stress.

-What to Do Before Your Find Your Brand Personality
+What Do You Need to Find Your Brand Personality?

 Before you dive in, know that your personality is an extension of your Brand Heart (your purpose, vision, mission, and values).
 Without an intimate understanding of these core principles, it’s difficult to articulate your brand personality effectively.
 If you haven’t done this work before, start with our Guide to Find Your Brand Heart (and get your free template below).